+After having suprapubic catheterization for around four to eight weeks, the bladder requires training to work as before.
 “Suprapubic catheterization is an increasingly common procedure undertaken by Urologists.
 Indications include recurrent problems passing urethral catheters, urethral trauma, long term incontinence management and suitability for patients.
-The procedure retains a high level of satisfaction among its recipients, but is not without complications.”2
+The procedure retains a high level of satisfaction among its recipients, but is not without complications.”1

 A suprapubic urinary catheter is used for draining urine when the urethra or the bladder have been damaged or are convalescent.
-The catheter is inserted through a surgical incision done just above the pubic bone (hence the term supra which means above and pubic in reference to the pubic bone).
+The catheter goes through a surgical incision above the pubic bone (hence the term supra which means above and pubic in reference to the pubic bone).

-“Suprapubic catheter insertion is widely used to manage acute or chronic urinary retention and neurological diseases (e.g., multiple sclerosis and spinal cord injury), as well as its being commonly used for urinary incontinence, urethral trauma, and the simplified care of weakened elderly patients.
-The procedure may also be performed during investigative or surgical procedures or for postoperative bladder drainage, including cystoscopy, ultrasound-assisted positioning, and auxiliary transurethral catheterization.”3
+“Suprapubic catheter insertion is widely used to manage acute or chronic urinary retention and neurological diseases (e.g., multiple sclerosis and spinal cord injury) […] The procedure may also be performed during investigative or surgical procedures or for postoperative bladder drainage, including cystoscopy, ultrasound-assisted positioning, and auxiliary transurethral catheterization.”2

 Suprapubic Catheter Benefits